esl lesson ideas for beginners

 • Food and drinks: apple, milk, bread

 English Bright ESL Lessons structure lessons around practical topics.
 Each lesson provides visuals, dialogues, games, and exercises tailored to real-life situations, giving students useful language they can apply outside the classroom.
+This also supports puppets for storytelling and communication skills.

 9. Incorporate Technology and Multimedia